nosyjoe/ios-resource-compilation/README.md

 ### Development Tools

-* [fastlane](https://github.com/fastlane/fastlane): the missing build tool for iOS (and macOS), with a ruby DSL
+* [fastlane](https://github.com/fastlane/fastlane): the missing build tool for iOS (and macOS), with a ruby DSL.
+Also creates push & app certs, prov. profiles, uploads to TestFlight
+* http proxy for intercepting traffic
-* [Charles Proxy](https://www.charlesproxy.com/) proxy with GUI for observing, capturing and on-the-fly- changing of network traffic (from / to an app on a real device / simulator)
+** [Charles Proxy](https://www.charlesproxy.com/) proxy with GUI for observing, capturing and on-the-fly- changing of network traffic (from / to an app on a real device / simulator)
-* [mitmproxy](https://mitmproxy.org/) command line proxy tool for observing, capturing and on-the-fly- changing of network traffic (from / to an app on a real device / simulator)
+** [mitmproxy](https://mitmproxy.org/) command line proxy tool for observing, capturing and on-the-fly- changing of network traffic (from / to an app on a real device / simulator)
+* http client for API testing
-* [Paw](https://paw.cloud) is a very powerfull paid http client which comes as a native mac app and supports many importers (Swagger!)
+** [Paw](https://paw.cloud) is a very powerfull paid http client which comes as a native mac app and supports many importers (Swagger!)
-* [Postman](https://www.getpostman.com) a http client for testing API calls. started out as a chrome extension.
+** [Postman](https://www.getpostman.com) a http client for testing API calls. started out as a chrome extension.

+#### Image optimization

+* Google [guetzli](https://github.com/google/guetzli).
+Optimizes JPG/PNG for size and quality with [butteraugli](https://github.com/google/butteraugli) `guetzli --quality 84 in.jpg out.jpg`

 ### Continouos Integration